 E.L.F.
 Beauty, Inc. (ELF) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, March 28, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against e.l.f.
-Beauty, Inc. ("Elf" or the "Company") (NYSE: ELF ).
+LOS ANGELES, April 2, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to e.l.f.
+Beauty, Inc. ("Elf" or the "Company") (NYSE: ELF ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ELF INVESTMENTS, CLICK HERE BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN E.L.F.
+BEAUTY, INC. (ELF), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?